golemfactory/golem-docs/docs/Ncreators/javascript/examples/data.md

 !!!
 Note: at this moment sending files and JSON methods are available only in scripts that are run in node.js.

 !!!
 Prerequisites
-- yagna daemon installed and running
+- Yagna daemon installed and running

 ### Setting up project